Aschwins/notebooks/notebooks/GaussianProcess.md

     plt.title("Five random draws of a Gaussian Process defined in Example 2.")
 ```

 Now this is a great example of a Gaussian Process, but it doesn't really describe one of the key elements of a Gaussian Process: 'The Kernel'.
 Or also the Covariance function.
 So let's define a couple of kernels.
+The covariance functions all have the property that points close together have a high covariance and points far away from eachother have a low covariance.

 ```python
 # Choose a kernel